Srekel/the-debuginator/README.md

 # How to use the_debuginator.h

 ## Installation
 Put the_debuginator.h somewhere in your project.
+It's an STB-style single header library and as such usage is a bit special.

 Add this to *one* cpp file:

 ```C
 #define DEBUGINATOR_IMPLEMENTATION
 // #define DEBUGINATOR_OPTIONAL_SETTING_OR_OVERRIDE_X